robertmoro/7ColorEPaperPhotoFrame/README.md

 ![GIMP Palette Editor](https://raw.githubusercontent.com/robertmoro/7ColorEPaperPhotoFrame/main/DocumentationImages/GimpPaletteEditor.png)<br/>
 *GIMP Palatte Editor dialog*

 ### Rearrange the colormap
 Make sure that the colors are arranged in the correct order in the Rearrange Colormap dialog.<br/>
 Main menu or right click image and select
 - Colors >
 - Map >
 - Rearrange Colormap...
-- Make sure the colors are ordered as mentioned above in the color palette or the image below.
+- Make sure the colors are ordered as mentioned above in the color palette or the image below, and select OK

 ![Gimp Palette Editor](https://raw.githubusercontent.com/robertmoro/7ColorEPaperPhotoFrame/main/DocumentationImages/GimpRearrangeColormap.png)<br/>
 *Rearrange Colormap dialog*